Long A Bastion Of The Left, Tuscany Is Turning Hard Right

 Mohammad Khalil, an Italian citizen of Palestinian origin who came to Italy 39 years ago to study engineering, is president of Pisa's Muslim community.

-"I guess fear-mongering works," says Khalil.
+"I guess fearmongering works," says Khalil.
 "The League keeps saying 'Italians first,' but many of us are also Italian citizens and just as concerned about security as everyone else is."

 Repeated requests by NPR for interviews with Pisa's Mayor Michele Conti or members of his administration were refused.